-Tell us a little bit about your role as a RNCM Case Manager.
+Tell us a little bit about your day as a Physical Therapist at VNH.

 Why do you enjoy working at VNH?

 I enjoy being able to treat my patients in their home environment and providing one-to-one care.

 What is something about you people would be surprised to know?

 Every year I have a bucket list that I try to accomplish.
 I am trying to do 22 new/different things before 2022.
 This year I ran my first 5 K at the Harpoon Flannel, I went solo backpacking and ate in an igloo.